rosvik/container-cubby/README.md

 The referrers endpoints (end-12a and end-12b) are not implemented, mostly due to there not being an obvious way to support it without slowly reading all manifests per namespace on disk.
 See [this issue](https://github.com/rosvik/container-cubby/issues/23) for progress on this when/if a solution is being looked into.

-This means the registry is not fully compliant with v1.1 of the spec.
-Compliance with v1.0 should be quite good, but see my fork of the spec conformance test suite for some nitpicks: [rosvik/oci-distribution-spec](https://github.com/rosvik/oci-distribution-spec)
+This means the registry is not fully conformant with v1.1 of the spec.
+Conformance with v1.0 should be quite good, but see my fork of the spec conformance test suite for some nitpicks: [rosvik/oci-distribution-spec](https://github.com/rosvik/oci-distribution-spec)

 That being said, there are plenty of details around pulling and pushing images that tools rely on that are not covered by the spec.
 So as a secondary goal, Container Cubby will try to support [Podman](https://podman.io/), [Skopeo](https://github.com/containers/skopeo), [Docker CLI](https://www.docker.com/products/cli/) and [Containerization](https://github.com/apple/containerization).